MrGallo/clicky-game-template/README.md

 - Speak pricipally about:
     - What feedback I gave you and how you implemented it (or why you chose not to)
     - Your use of:
+        - Pygame drawing
+        - Pygame animation
-        - Variables
+        - Pygame mouse/keyboard events
-        - If statements
+        - If-statements
-        - Loops (optional)
+        - Loops
 - I may inturrupt during the presentation to ask questions.

 ## FAQ